-Property is 500m^2 (1/8 acre) with permaculture garden, fruit and vegetables, bees, chickens.
+Property is 500m^2 (1/8 acre) with permaculture garden.
 Garden provides food for the household and for local community food-sharing initiatives.

 You'll see sustainable living in action, while visiting a historic town with lots of tourist interest.
 You'll have the opportunity to learn home food production and preservation, permaculture ethics and principles, and other sustainable living skills.

-Private bedroom with either a single or queen bed (depending on availability).
-Bedding and towels provided.
+Accommodation is a private bedroom with a single bed, with additional short-term accommodation available on mattresses in the living room (prefer only to do this for a few days).
+Shared bathroom.
+Wifi available.
 Food is "ethical omnivore" almost entirely from local sources; vegetarians can easily be catered for.

 Attractions: Sovereign Hill and other gold rush attractions, wildlife park, local mountain biking and bushwalking.
-Good restaurants/cafes/pubs within easy walking distance.
+Good restaurants/cafes/pubs within easy walking distance (COVID permitting)